elipZis/aPing/README.md

 * Pretty console printer [go-pretty][7]

 ## Disclaimer
-This source and the whole package comes without warranty.
+This source and the whole package comes without a warranty.
 It may or may not harm your computer.
 Please use with care.
 Any damage cannot be related back to the author.
 The source has been tested on a virtual environment and scanned for viruses and has passed all tests.